-- Spoke with the doctor and the finance manager. - Reviewed comment cards where patients had shared their views and experiences of the service in the days running up to the inspection. - Reviewed documentary evidence relating to the service and inspected the facilities, equipment and security arrangements. - We reviewed a number of patient records alongside the doctor.
+- Spoke with the doctor, operations manager and lead practitioner - Reviewed comment cards where patients had shared their views and experiences of the service in the days running up to the inspection. - Reviewed documentary evidence relating to the service and inspected the facilities, equipment and security arrangements. - We reviewed a number of patient records alongside the doctor.
 We needed to do this to understand how the service assessed and documented patients' needs, consent and any treatment required.